DestinEcarma/roblox-ts-demo/README.md

 The goal of this project is to create a **mining simulator** where **blocks are generated in chunks**, rather than spawning only where the player mines.
 This approach aims to simulate a seamless world-loading experience similar to voxel-based games.

-However, I do plan on exploring alternative methods, such as spawning blocks dynamically at the mining position, since chunk loading currently causes a small pause in gameplay; even though the FPS remains stable at 60.
-This suggests that parallelism or chunk management might need further optimization.

 ## Objectives

 Chunk generation and management are fully handled **on the client side**.